30 Funniest Awards Speech Acceptance Punchlines

 Patton Oswalt shows up in spandex.

-In a pre-recorded video, Patton Oswalt—who couldn’t make it to the 2006 Cringe Humor Awards—delivered a speech in full body silver spandex.
+In a pre-recorded video, Patton Oswalt—who couldn’t make it to the 2006 Cringe Humor Awards—delivered this funny speech in full body silver spandex.

 Punchline: “Just before I do my last ever silver boy fantasy dance for visiting Saudi Arabian businessmen here in Los Angeles.”

 Just another day in the comedy frat house.
-Sacha Baron Cohen and Will Ferrell celebrated their win for Best Kiss at the 2007 MTV Movie Awards by recreating their famous lip lock from Talledega Nights in live action.
+Sacha Baron Cohen and Will Ferrell celebrated their win for Best Kiss at the 2007 MTV Movie Awards by recreating their famous lip-lock from Talladega Nights in live action.

 Punchline: [Pure physical comedy.]